-This project mapped out the Australian Alternative Protein (AP) terrain, focusing on companies, products, claims and broader drivers shaping the development of the sector.
+This project maps out the Australian Alternative Protein (AP) terrain, focusing on companies, products, claims and broader drivers shaping the development of the sector.

 - The AP market is a small but growing sector in the Australian food manufacturing sector.